DataDog/hiring-engineers/answers.md

 #### (screenshot)
 <img src="https://github.com/kfike/hiring-engineers/blob/solutions-engineer/images/1/3/2.png" />

 Note: I have to admit that this was the first time writing Python and I used the library “random” to generate the random number to send.
-I hadn’t downloaded the necessary library to use that (your docs told me to but I was just being lazy).
+I hadn’t downloaded the necessary library (your docs told me to but I was just being lazy).

 Again, this is where the dd-agent status command helped me out.
 Running the command let me know that that library wasn’t there and I needed to pull it in.